thijsnado/missingly/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request
+6. Please no tabs or trailing whitespace
+7. Features and bug fixes should have specs